Keynote Address at Real Estate Symposium

 What follows from those predictions are proposals for physical counter-measures to lessen or adapt to the effects.
 But, what happens after we take those counter-measures, mostly centered on ending our use of fossil fuels?
 Those adaptations will change the way we live.

-The longer-term realities – for Millennials and their children – will be living with the disruptions of adaptations necessitated by climate change: adapting to adaptation.
+The longer-term realities will be living with the disruptions of adaptations necessitated by climate change: adapting to adaptation.

-Meeting of the Minds recently published this piece by IEE Executive Director Ed Church, synthesizing information from business, governments and start-ups to start the discussion on how we will live in 2050.
+This is the full text of the piece written by IEE Executive Director Ed Church and published by Meeting of the Minds.
+It synthesizes information from business, governments and start-ups to begin the discussion on how we will live in 2050.

 Read More